Nothender/DGE-DiscordBot/README.md

 # Discord "Game Engine"
 A game engine using discord's Unofficial .NET API to make bots

+This project was inspired by a video from someone on Reddit and or Youtube : https://youtu.be/0fWdU8JCT6Y

 will contain multiple features to be explained later

 # Documentation :